Helsinki offers a diverse learning environment for your child and opportunities for experience-based activities and learning.

 See daycare centres open in the evening of the Helsinki Service Map(Link leads to external service)

-Your work shifts or study times can be subject to sudden, unforeseeable changes, and you may need to modify your need for shift care.
+Your work shifts or study times can be subject to sudden, unforeseeable changes, and you may need to modify your need for care with extended hours.
 The change must be based on a shift change by the employer or study times determined by your education institution.
 You are required to provide proof of the change.
-You must also contact the daycare centre that provides shift care and find out if a sudden change can be made.
-If the change is not possible in the child’s own daycare centre, the personnel will try to find if another daycare centre that provides shift care or evening care.
-Please note that sudden, unforeseeable shift care needs cannot always be fulfilled.
+You must also contact the daycare centre that provides childhood education with extended hours and find out if a sudden change can be made.
+If the change is not possible in the child’s own round-the-clock daycare centre, the personnel will try to find if another round-the-clock daycare centre for your child.
+Please note that sudden, unforeseeable needs for extended hours in early childhood education cannot always be fulfilled.

-If possible, the child will be granted a place in the preferred daycare based on the criteria according to the regular admission criteria in early childhood education.
-If there is no room in the preferred daycare, your child will be granted a free place that is nearest to the child’s home address.
+If possible, the child will be granted a place in the preferred daycare centre based on the criteria according to the regular admission criteria in early childhood education.
+If there is no room in the preferred daycare centre, your child will be granted a free place that is nearest to the child’s home address.
 If there are more applicants than places, the available places will be primarily granted to children whose siblings are in the same daycare centre.
 If the applicants start early childhood education on the same date and the sibling principle is fulfilled, the place will be offered to the child who lives closest to the unit in question according to the Helsinki Region Transport (HSL) Journey Planner.

-If you reject the assigned place in the Asti online service, the child’s shift care placement will end.
+If you reject the assigned place in the Asti online service, the child’s placement in early childhood education with extended hours will end.
 A previously submitted Transfer application will not remain valid.
 If your child still has a need for early childhood education, a new application should be submitted in the Asti online service.
 The child will not have a place in early childhood education until you have applied for and accepted a new place.
-The shift care placement will end two weeks after receiving the place, even if the place is not accepted.
+The placement in early childhood education with extended hours will end two weeks after receiving the place, even if the place is not accepted.

-The child will not have a place in early childhood education because the placement has ended due to the end of the need for shift care.
-You must submit a Transfer application if the child still needs early childhood education or shift care.
-The shift care placement ends one month after the need has been determined to have ended.
+The child will not have a place in early childhood education because the need for extended hours in early childhood education has ended.
+You must submit a Transfer application if the child still needs early childhood education with extended hours.
+The placement ends one month after the need has been determined to have ended.

-If the child is in shift care and the family moves to another municipality within the Helsinki Metropolitan Area (Helsinki, Espoo, Vantaa, Kauniainen), the child’s right to shift care in the previous municipality will continue as needed until the end of the spring or autumn term following the move, or until the beginning of their pre-primary education, at most.
+If the child is in early childhood education with extended hours and the family moves to another municipality within the Helsinki Metropolitan Area (Helsinki, Espoo, Vantaa, Kauniainen), the child’s right to extended hours in early childhood education in the previous municipality will continue as needed until the end of the spring or autumn term following the move, or until the beginning of their pre-primary education, at most.

 If the child is already in pre-primary education, they can continue in the previous municipality until the end of the spring term if they want to.